milonmaze/privacy-terms-observatory-beta/help.netflix.com/legal/privacy.md

 Help Center
-Help Topics
-Join Netflix
-Sign In
+JOIN NETFLIX
+SIGN IN
 Not finding Mobile Games in the Netflix app?
 We’re starting to gradually roll them out to all members.
 If you’re not seeing them, please check again later.
-Help Home
+ Back to Help Home
 PRINT
 Privacy Statement